Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: Lower Bounds Analysis

 \subsection{($\lambda$+$\lambda$)-ENAS algorithm with one-bit mutation}

-In this subsection, we present two theorems about the EHT of the ($\lambda$+$\lambda$)-ENAS algorithms for two types of one-bit mutation operators.
-The first operator (i.e., Mutation\#1 operator) uses the one-bit mutation strategy that is fair to mutate each bit, and the second operator i.e., Mutation\#2 operator) is used to ensure the fairness of the offspring.
+By using Lemmas~\ref{lemma:combination_q_tp_onebit_M1} and \ref{lemma:combination_q_tp_onebit_M2}, we present two theorems about the EHT of the ($\lambda$+$\lambda$)-ENAS algorithms for two types of one-bit mutation operators.
+The first operator (i.e., Mutation\#1 operator) uses the one-bit mutation strategy that is fair to mutate each bit, and the second operator (i.e., Mutation\#2 operator) is used to ensure the fairness of the offspring.
 The following are the specific theorems and their proof process.

-\begin{theorem} For a ($\lambda$+$\lambda$)-ENAS algorithm using the one-bit mutation (\textbf{Mutation\#1}) and the non-repeated selection mechanism, its EHT is lower bounded by: where $n$ is the solution size, $\lambda$ is the population size, $\pi_t{(\chi^*)}$ and $\pi_0{(\chi_d)}$ can be calculated by population distribution $\pi_t$. \end{theorem}
+\begin{theorem} For a ($\lambda$+$\lambda$)-ENAS algorithm using the one-bit mutation (\textbf{Mutation\#1}) and the non-repeated selection mechanism, its EHT is lower bounded by \myref{eq:lbEHT_mutation1}: where $n$ is the solution size, $\lambda$ is the population size, $\pi_t{(\chi^*)}$ and $\pi_0{(\chi_d)}$ can be calculated by population distribution $\pi_t$. \end{theorem}